-This sweet and sour tofu and eggplant recipe is tangy and flavourful with just the right amount of spice.
+This sweet and sour tofu and eggplant recipe is tangy and flavorful with just the right amount of spice.
 It can be served as either a vegan main course or side dish.
-Tofu is a good source of plant based protein so it’s a popular choice among vegans and vegetarians.
+Tofu is a good source of plant-based protein so it’s a popular choice among vegans and vegetarians.
 This is a filling meal in and of itself, but can be served over rice or noodles to make it even more substantial.

 I like using apple cider vinegar as the sour component in this vegan sweet and sour sauce, but you can substitute any other vinegar of your choosing.
 Rice vinegar would be a good alternative.

 I love eggplant and it works well in this tofu recipe, but you can substitute broccoli, zucchini, carrots, cauliflower, or any other vegetables you prefer.
 Sweet bell peppers would be delicious too.

 Some additions that work well in this recipe are canned baby corn (they’re just so cute and I love adding them to this recipe once in a while), water chestnuts, or bamboo shoots.
 All of the above add some nice crunch and work well in this sweet and sour tofu recipe.

 I opted to garnish this dish with green onions and sesame seeds, but you can substitute chopped peanuts or cashews and some thinly sliced red onion if you prefer.
 Fresh chopped chilli peppers are another nice garnish option if you like thinks on the spicier side.

 If you’re looking for vegan meal prep ideas, I recommend making a double batch of this tofu when you have time and then reheating the leftovers for lunch or dinner on busy weekdays.